How To Create Your Wedding Guest List

 5. Trim the guest list, if needed.

 • Make it adults only.
 A quick way to shrink your guest list is to make your wedding adults only.
-You might have to break the news gently to the moms and dads in your crew, but chances are they'll be pumped to have a kid-free night.
+Parents in your group will likely appreciate a kid-free night out.
+Be thoughtful with your invitation wording — address envelopes to adults only and clarify on your website.

 WHO SHOULD I INVITE TO MY WEDDING?